MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

 When you have designed and built your app, you can share it with your colleagues.
 For more information, see [Save and publish a canvas app in Power Apps](/powerapps/maker/canvas-apps/save-publish-app).

-## Use sample apps to get started
+## Sample apps to get started

 Business Central offers several sample apps that you can use as a starting point for building your own apps that use Business Central data.
-These sample apps are available in the [BCTech](https://github.com/microsoft/BCTech) repo on GitHub.
-For more information, go to [Power Apps samples for Business Central](/dynamics365/business-central/dev-itpro/powerplatform/power-apps-samples).
+These sample apps are available in the [Business Central Demos](https://github.com/BusinessCentralDemos) repo on GitHub.
+For a quick overview on the apps, go to [Power Apps samples for Business Central](/dynamics365/business-central/dev-itpro/powerplatform/power-apps-samples).

-## Develop and maintain with application lifecycle management
+## Develop and maintain apps application lifecycle management

 Business Central offers a set of tools for managing the development and maintenance of your Power Apps applications.
 The tools support source control and activities, like building, testing, and deploying.
 For more information, see [Application lifecycle management for Power Apps in Business Central](/dynamics365/business-central/dev-itpro/powerplatform/power-apps-alm) manner.